williamleif/socialsent/README.md

 ## Dependencies

+**The code is not currently compatible with the newest Keras distribution (1.0); only the "denisfy"/Densifier method requires this package, however.
+So you can either install an older Keras (3.0) or remove all calls to the "densify" method.**

 An up-to-date Python 2.7 distribution, with the standard packages provided by the anaconda distribution is required.
+However, the code was only tested with some versions of these packages.

 In particular, the code was tested with:
 * theano (0.8.0)